GoInterject/GoInterject.github.io/wGetStarted/L-Create-SpecColDefs.md

 ![](/images/L-Create-SpecColDefs/08.jpg)
 <br>

-**CompanyName** is still pulled normally but instead of the normal dataset look, it will create a hyperlink formula.
-The **Link Location** goes to Google Maps and searches for the full address for that company.concatenated with the address associated with each company.
+**CompanyName** is still pulled normally but instead of the normal dataset, it will create a hyperlink formula.
+The **Link Location** goes to Google Maps and searches for the full address for that company.
 This way the location data is accessible but does not overcrowd the information while the **Friendly Name** of the URL is the **Company Name**.

 ![](/images/L-Create-SpecColDefs/09.jpg)
 <br>